quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Configuration Failover {#config-failover}

-A server that is configured to use QUIC-LB might be forced to accept new connections without having received a current configuration.
-A server without QUIC-LB configuration can accept connections, but it SHOULD generate initial connection IDs with the config rotation bits set to 0b11 and avoid sending the client connection IDs in NEW_CONNECTION_ID frames or the preferred_address transport parameter.
-Servers in this state SHOULD use the "disable_active_migration" transport parameter until a valid configuration is received.
+If a server has not received a valid QUIC-LB configuration, and believes that low-state, Connection-ID aware load balancers are in the path, it SHOULD generate connection IDs with the config rotation bits set to 0b11 and SHOULD use the "disable_active_migration" transport parameter in all new QUIC connections.
+It SHOULD NOT send NEW_CONNECTION_ID frames with new values.

 A load balancer that sees a connection ID with config rotation bits set to 0b11 MUST route using an algorithm based solely on the address/port 4-tuple,